 What we offer:

 We offer over 1,000 different lab tests, of which 80% are priced below $20.00.
-These tests are available at many of Sun Health & Dentals contracted physicians’ offices.
+These tests are available at many of Sun Health & Dental's contracted physicians’ offices & diagnostic centers near you.

-One of our most popular and frequently used tests is the comprehensive Five Panel Health Screening lab test for all Sun Health & Dental members and their family.
-Sun Health & Dental members pay only $12.50 for this service which regularly costs over $400.00.
+One of the most important and frequently requested tests is the comprehensive Five Panel Health Screening.
+Sun Health & Dental members and their family.
+Sun Health & Dental members pay only $12.50 for this vital diagnostic test which regularly costs over $400.00.

 Getting a picture of where you stand in regards to your health has never been easier!